A Survey of Continual Reinforcement Learning: Biography Section

 where $V_i(s)$ is the value estimate of module $i$ at state $s$ and return $G_t$.
 The module with the highest activation score is selected for inference.
 The \textit{Upper Confidence Bound} (UCB) for each module is used to balance exploration and exploitation:

-where $\alpha_u$ is a hyperparameter that represents how wide a margin around the expected value to allow.
-Then, the activated module is:
+where $\alpha_u$ is a hyperparameter representing how wide a margin around the expected value to allow.
+The activated module is:

 SANE was later adapted for home robotics as SANER, which tailored the modular framework to low-data settings using attention-based interaction policies \cite{powers2023evaluating}.

 To further improve the scalability of the modular framework and avoid interference, \textit{self-Composing policies Network architecture} (CompoNet) introduced attention mechanisms for selective knowledge transfer \cite{malagon2024self}.
 Each task corresponds to a module, and the modules of multiple tasks form a cascaded structure.
 Each module can access and compose the outputs of the previous modules by two attention heads and an internal policy to solve the current task.
-By allowing policies to compose themselves autonomously, CompoNet significantly reduces the memory and computational cost per task required and ensures linear growth of parameters with the number of tasks.
+By allowing policies to compose themselves autonomously, CompoNet significantly reduces the memory and computational cost and ensures linear growth of parameters with the number of tasks.

 Inspired by the work related to hierarchical RL \cite{pateria2021hierarchical,barto2003recent}, \textbf{hierarchical decomposition} is a prominent approach in policy-focused CRL that leverages the natural structure of tasks to organize policies into a hierarchy of reusable components.
 This approach is particularly effective in addressing complex tasks with multiple steps, as it allows agents to decompose tasks into simpler sub-policies or skills that can be reused across tasks.
 In hierarchical decomposition, the policy is typically structured into high-level controllers and low-level sub-policies, enabling efficient task execution and scalability in multi-task or lifelong learning settings.
-By organizing knowledge hierarchically, this approach also facilitates modularity, which is crucial for adapting to new tasks without interfering with previously learned ones.